jagprog5/dev-guide/README.md

 steps of a procedure which can be easily thought about.
 This preserves readability.

-# Moderation

-This document is intended as a guide, not a substitution, for your own thinking.
-Understand the situation and use your judgment.

 # Modularity

 Loosely coupled components linked by well defined interfaces is a must; bugs can